Rundowns have a number of timing features that will help keep your live or live-to-tape show or event on track.

 Episode Length

-You set the target episode lenth by clicking on the stopwatch icon on the bottom right side of the status bar and typing the target duration of your show into the form.
+You set the target episode length by clicking on the stopwatch icon on the bottom right side of the status bar and typing the target duration of your show into the fields.

 Once you've set an episode length, the timing info on the status bar will add up the values in the duration column to display the under / over time as well as the total run time.